 - 2) U-shaped section that connects part 1 and 3

-- 3) A straight piece that connects to the plumbing to the wall.
+- 3) A straight piece that connects the plumbing to the wall.

-At the ends of part 1 and 3, you will be able to find slip knots that can be turned by hand (or with the help of pliers), to remove the drain pipe.
+At the ends of parts 1 and 3, you will be able to find slip knots that can be turned by hand (or with the help of pliers) to remove the drain pipe.
 Slip off the P-trap after turning the knots counterclockwise.
 Then, prevent sewer gas from leaking into your bathroom by sealing the open wall pipe with a rag.